pykello/virtqio/content/en/notes/vector-calculus/div-grad-curl/2-surface-integrals-and-divergence.md

 \tag{II-5}
 $$

-Let's approaximate $S$ by a collection of small flat pieces, each of which is tangent to $S$ at some point.
+Let's approximate $S$ by a collection of small flat pieces, each of which is tangent to $S$ at some point.

 Let's focus on the $i$-th piece.
 Let $\Delta S_i$ be the area, and $(x_i, y_i, z_i)$ be the coordinate of the tangent point, and $\hat{\mathbf{n}}_i$ be the unit normal vector at that point.